 Depending on what appeals to you most choose: Hire a taxi to take you to El Junco, Puerto Chino and Tortugueras.
 This is a fairly common combo so if you ask for one they will likely ask if you want the others too.

 El Junco is a crater lake in the highlands of San Cristobal and the only permanent source of freshwater in the Galapagos.
-There is a hiking trail around the lake which takes around half and hour and, if it’s a clear day, amazing views.
+There is a hiking trail around the lake which takes around half an hour and if it’s a clear day, amazing views.

 From here, visit the Galapaguera tortoise reserve.
 We chose not to based on the fact we had visited one on Santa Cruz but people we met did this day trip and weren’t disappointed.
 They commented on how the tortoises were a different species and noticeably different.